Consumer Directed Personal Assistance Program (CDPAP)

 - have a stable medical condition;

-- be capable of self-directing or have a designated representative who can make decisions on the individuals behalf.
+- be capable of self-directing or having a designated representative who can make decisions on the individual's behalf.

 CDPAP Program Requirements